cmu-sei/crucible/docs/cite/scoresheet/cite-scoresheet.md

 When you are finished scoring the categories and adding comments, click **Submit** to submit your scores.

 ##Scoring Permissions
-There are three levels of permissions in CITE that affect the way a team score is collaborated on and edited.\
+There are three levels of permissions in CITE that affect the way a team score is collaborated on and edited.<br>
 They are:

 - **Basic**: Can only view the team score.